DotaP27/Personalized-and-Privacy-Preserving-Disease-Prediction/README.md

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- Research supported by Chandigarh University[attached_file:1]
+- Research supported by Chandigarh University
 - Special thanks to the wearable health monitoring community
 - Built upon recent advances in federated learning and differential privacy